Choosing a career in architecture is a wise move.

 Location: Zurich, Switzerland

-Established in 1855 and widely regarded as one of the finest STEM institutions in the world (Albert Einstein is among its alumni), ETH offers several undergraduate and postgraduate courses; although you are required to speak German for the former, many of the latter are taught in English or French.
+Established in 1855 and widely regarded as one of the finest STEM institutions in the world (Albert Einstein is among its alumni), ETH Zurich offers several undergraduate and postgraduate courses.
+Although you are required to speak German for the former, many of the latter are taught in English or French.

 3. TU Delft

-Based several miles north of Rotterdam, Delft’s Bachelor’s degree programme explores urbanism and building science as well as conventional architecture studies.
+Based several miles north of Rotterdam, TU Delft’s bachelor’s degree programme explores urbanism and building science as well as conventional architecture studies.
 This broad, wider-ranging approach to study has seen the university consistently retain its place as one of the foremost technical institutions in Europe and the world.

-Although their rivals at CalTech might disagree, MIT is one of – if not the most pioneering STEM institutions in the world.
+MIT is one of – if not the – most pioneering STEM institutions in the world.
 Naturally, their architecture programme reflects this.

 The faculty is keen to emphasise the importance of interdisciplinary collaboration, especially where environmental solutions are concerned.
 This focus on sustainable architecture, and the research that supports and drives it, is a key factor in MIT’s lofty ranking.

 Prospective candidates, meanwhile, undergo a standardised application process and are required to submit several short essays covering a range of personality and motivation-based questions.
-If successful, they are offered a place on the best architecture course on the market.
+If successful, they’re offered a place on the best architecture course on the market.

-Do you agree with the unis on this list?
-Let us know in the comments below!
+Are you surprised to see any of these unis here?
+Let us know in the comments section below!